+As Mom’s trial draws near and Abigail faces eviction, Ruby is forced to make a choice: break her silence or risk losing everyone she loves.
 Ruby’s story is about the walls we hide behind and the magic that can happen when we are brave enough to break free.

 Ruby in the Sky has won the SCBWI Work-in-progress Award for Middle Grade Fiction (2016), the PEN-New England, Susan Bloom Discovery Award (2016), the Tassy Walden, New Voices in Children’s Literature Award (2015), and the Ruth Landers Glass Scholarship at the spring NE-SCBWI annual conference (2016).

 READ CHAPTER ONE OF RUBY IN THE SKY

 THE STORY BEHIND THE STORY — BOOKS & RESOURCES RELIED ON IN WRITING RUBY IN THE SKY

 Sometimes, the truth isn’t easy to see.
 Sometimes you have to look below the surface to find it.

 Eleven-year-old Izzy feels as though her whole world is shifting, and she doesn’t like it.
 She wants her dad to act like he did before he was deployed to Afghanistan.
 She wants her mom to live with them at the marina where they’ve moved, instead of spending all her time on Block Island.
 Most of all, she wants Piper, Zelda, and herself—the Sea Stars—to stay best friends, as they start sixth grade in a new school.